simon987/dataarchivist.net/content/posts/tt_1.md

 This is what the body of the final worker script looks like:

-The program expects the task recipe and project secret as arguments, and it outputs the result object to stdout.
+The program receives the task recipe and project secret as arguments, and it outputs the result object to stdout.

 {{<highlight python >}}